 Conflict Analysis and Management (CAM) track in the Political Science Graduate Program

 Since 2013, SPCS faculty have been teaching courses in the Conflict Analysis and Management concentration in the Political Science graduate degree program.
 This program allows students to earn a PhD (or an MA) in Political Science with a focus on conflict analysis and management.
+See the coursework for the Conflict Analysis and Management concentration.

 For more information about the Conflict Analysis and Management concentration in Political Science, contact: